Blackprince1312/Assignments/Assignment-01/Readme.md

 ### Hard Mode

 In addition to normal mode, take a look at [this Codepen](http://codepen.io/twhitacre/pen/QjEqyQ).
-The HTML in his page wasn't valid, and as a result there were a few rendering bugs.
+The HTML in this page isn't valid, and as a result there are a few rendering bugs.

 * text starts getting bold for no reason
 * some content is shifted over to the left

 Make a fork of the Codepen (just hit the "Fork" button on the top) and fix the HTML bugs.

-To turn this in, just provide a link to your fixed copy as a comment in your isssue.
+To turn this in, just provide a link to your fixed copy as a comment in your issue.